Profitability Index Formula (Table of Contents)

 Explanation of Profitability Index Formula

-The profitability Index is a measure used by firms to determine a relationship between costs and benefits for doing a proposed project.
-This measure is used to rank projects based on their value created per unit of investment.
+Firms use the profitability index to determine the relationship between costs and benefits for a proposed project.
+They utilize this measure to rank projects based on the value created per investment unit.

-- Present Value of Future Cash Flows – As the name indicates, the time value of money concept is used to determine the present value of future cash inflows for the project.
-Discounting takes into account that $1 received in future is not equal to $1 today, and hence a proper discounting factor must be used to determine what is the value of future $1 today.
+• Present Value of Future Cash Flows – The concept of the time value of money is used to determine the present value of future cash inflows for the project.
+When discounting, we consider that $1 received in the future is not equal to $1 today, and therefore, we must use a proper discounting factor to determine the value of future $1 today.

-- Initial Investment – It is the initial capital outlay for the project.
-This is the outlay at only the beginning, and other outlays at different points of the project are not considered as an initial investment.
+• Initial Investment – It is the initial capital outlay for the project.
+This is the beginning outlay, and we do not consider other outlays at different project points as an initial investment.

 Relevance and Uses of Profitability Index Formula